JonWoodlief/healthcheck/healthcheck-doc.md

 These 3 paths all exist today in GC.
 All 3 routes point to the same function and return the same result (index.go:73)

-Currently the Kubernetes readiness probe points to `/healthcheck`.
-This should be changed to `/healthcheck/readiness` to be more explicit.
+Currently the Kubernetes readiness probe points to `/healthcheck` , and the load balancer healthchecks point to `/healthcheck/readiness`.
+These should be switched to be more explicit.

+Failing the load balancer healthcheck is the only check we can fail, without resulting in a circular dependency

 ## When GC can't reach CM locally